rapejim/emby-plexdrive-docker/README.md

-# emby-plexdrive-docker
+# Docker container for Emby Server and Plexdrive
-Docker image from Emby official with Plexdrive
+Based on Linuxserver Docker container for Emby Server.
+Plexdrive v.5.1.0